-mount options have fault values at 11
+Which NFS mount options have different default values at 11i?

 Option 11.0 Default 11i Default

 rsize 8192 32768

 wsize 8192 32768

 proto UDP ТСР

-May 25, 2001 Copyright 2001 HewlettPackard Company Page 98
+uly 22, 2002 Copyright 2002 HewlettPackard Company Page 10

 Notes: The default values of many NFS mount options have changed in 11i.
 It is therefore important to understand which options have changed to know how a default NFS mount (i.e. a mount where no options are specified) will behave on both 11.0 and 11i clients.
 Some of the defaults were changed for performance reasons, and others to make HP's NFS implementation more compatible with Sun Microsystems' NFS implementation.